Arpita-deb/Salifort_motors_HR_analytics/README.md

 ## Recommendations:

 * Our dataset has much less data for the employees who were left than the employees who stayed.
 It also impacts our evaluation results and confusion matrix.
-We recommend gaining more data for the employees who were left before implementing the model in use.
+We recommend gaining more data for the employees who left before implementing the model in use.

 * We only have 10 departments in this dataset, it's better to know whether there are other departments in the company.

 * For the salary, it's better to build this feature with numerical data that shows how much the employee earns in a certain period of time.
 The level of salary is not clear enough.

 * As we mentioned above, average_monthly_hours is the most important feature to drive employees' retention.
 Combining the EDA results, we found that 63% of employees in the company worked over time.
 Plus the employees who left the company had more average monthly work hours than the employees who stayed in the company.
 We recommend significant reducing in the chance of working over time.

 * The employees who left the company usually spent more time on the project, the reason can be:
   1) less investment on training, and upskilling the employees
   2) get more complicated projects that need more time of working
   3) less familiarity with the project
   We need to find the reasons in order to reduce the high rate of turnover.
 We are concerned about whether the projects have been given to employees fairly.
 We recommend the company to setup a policy that can overlook the entire wellbeing and performance of the employees.

 * In satisfaction_level, we knew the employees who left the company tended to have lower satisfaction levels than the employees who stayed in the company.
 And satisfaction level is the second important feature of driving employees' retention.
 Other than the points we just mentioned, we also recommend working on analysing the trends of satisfaction_level, to find out its correlation with other variables which hasn't been done in this project.

+  Some ways the company can increase employee's job satisfaction are -
+   * by providing opportunities for career advancement and growth
+   * by fostering a positive work culture that values respect, diversity, and feedback
+   * by recognizing and rewarding employee achievements and contributions
+   * by offering competitive compensation and benefits packages
+   * by ensuring job security and stability
+   * by promoting work-life balance and wellness initiatives

 * As the low level of salary is likely to lead to the retention of the company, we can work with this group more in order to increase their satisfaction level.

 * We also recommend increasing the chances of promotion across the departments and the salary levels.

 ## Limitation of the project: